A Complete Cabot Trail Itinerary – 22 Incredible Stops

 Another stop off the Cabot Trail is the fishing village of Pleasant Bay.
 It was here that we met many friendly local fishermen who chatted with us as we took photographs and flew our drone over the spectacular coast.

 There’s a great spot at the top of a hill located beside the parking lot where the fishermen hang out.
 You can sit on Muskoka Chairs (Adirondack chairs if you prefer) to take in the view.
-This might be a great spot to have a picnic lunch.
+This might be a great spot to have a picnic lunch or if you are visiting in October, you can enjoy the fall foliage.

 makenzie mountain lookout cabot trail

 Mackenzie Mountain is another great lookout viewpoint.
-From the highlands plateau, the Mackenzie Mountain Lookout offers grogeous views of Pleasant Bay.
-If you didn’t have time to do any whale watching while touring the Cabot Trail, you can take you time to keep an eye out for minke whales and pilot whales migrating through here.
+From the highlands plateau, the Mackenzie Mountain Lookout offers gorgeous views of Pleasant Bay.
+If you didn’t have time to do any whale watching while touring the Cabot Trail, you can take your time to keep an eye out for minke whales and pilot whales migrating through here.

 skyline trail cape breton